sdopoku/training_resources/pre-training/README.md

     + I have substantial experience
     + I have a high level of data literacy

-7. Do you incorporate data into your day-to-day work?
-Please elaborate why your role does or does not require you to work with data? [paragraph field]
+8. Do you incorporate data into your day-to-day work?
+Please elaborate why your role does or does not require you to work with data? [paragraph field, required]

-8. Do you feel that your work would benefit from better use of data?
-Please elaborate on your answer. [paragraph field]
+9. Do you feel that your work would benefit from better use of data?
+Please elaborate on your answer. [paragraph field, required]

-9. What do you view as the greatest challenges or barriers to utilising data in your role or organisation? [paragraph field]
+10. What do you view as the greatest challenges or barriers to utilising data in your role or organisation? [paragraph field, required]

 10. As part of the data training, which will be focused on data use, what would you like to learn the most?
-Pick two answers [multiple choice]
+Pick two answers [multiple choice, required]
     + General understanding of data and how it can be useful for my work
     + Specific data tools to use for my work
     + Examples of how data has been used on topics similar to mine